melisacar/ktb-monthly-scraper/build-f/README.md

   - Searches for a particular month in the PDF content and prints the relevant row.
 - **Differences**: Adds advanced functionality by verifying the year and filtering rows based on the target month.
 This is ideal for monthly data extraction with additional accuracy.

+4. `main_all_months_scraper.py`

+**Purpose**:
+Downloads the most recent PDF file containing tourism statistics from the specified URL and extracts monthly data for "Türkiye" and "İstanbul."

+**Functionality**:
+- Connects to the target website and retrieves HTML content.
+- Parses the HTML to locate PDF links.
+- Identifies the most recent PDF file based on month information within the link.
+- Downloads the PDF file and analyzes it to extract monthly data.
+- Reads each page in the PDF to find and display tourism statistics for "Türkiye" and "İstanbul" for each month, starting from the latest month and working backward to January.

+**Differences**:
+Unlike a simple PDF downloader, this script:
+- Analyzes the content of the PDF to extract specific tourism data by month.
+- Extracts and displays tourism data for "Türkiye" and "İstanbul" directly from the file, allowing for targeted data analysis.

 ## Usage Notes

 - **SSL Verification**: All scripts include a function to disable SSL verification, which helps bypass security warnings for websites with unverified certificates.